Asia Pacific Studies MA

 MAPS is an intensive program lasting two academic years.
 Students will need to adjust their "pre-MAPS" schedule to accommodate the reading, researching, and paper writing for the seminar classes and the homework, and test preparation in the language classes.
 Indeed, one skill that MAPS students develop (if they do not already possess it) is time management.
 The academic calendar for the first fall semester will be, perhaps, the toughest part of the two years, because you are just getting used to the demands on your time created by the seminar and language classes.
 In each of the two spring semesters, there is a week off for spring break.

-With over 300 students and alumni over the last 19 years, it is difficult to define a "typical" MAPS student.
-All students are interested in gaining an in depth understanding of the Asia Pacific, and Asian international students are able to gain a unique perspective and deep understanding of their own part of the world.
-Our students recognize the value of a Jesuit education in America's most Asia-focused city.
-Almost all MAPS students have a deep, heart-felt connection to some part of Asia, which they have already spent some time and energy pursuing either on their own or in formal academic study.
-We have also observed that about one-half of students are pursuing the MAPS degree with specific career-related goals or for more general, possibly longer-term professional reasons; the other half enroll in order to develop academically and prepare themselves for further graduate study.
-All students in MAPS are able to advance their research goals and have the opportunity to gain valuable internship and/or fieldwork experience.
+With hundreds of students and alumni over the last 28 years, it is difficult to define a "typical" MAPS student.
+All students are interested in gaining an in-depth understanding of the Asia Pacific, and Asian international students are able to gain a unique perspective and deep understanding of their own part of the world.
+Our students recognize the value of a Jesuit education in America's most Asia Pacific-focused city.
+Almost all MAPS students have a deep, heart-felt connection to some part of the Asia Pacific, which they have already spent some time and energy pursuing either on their own or in formal academic study.
+A considerable number of students are pursuing the MAPS degree with specific career-related goals or for more general, possibly longer-term professional reasons; others enroll in order to develop academically and prepare themselves for further graduate study.
+All students in MAPS develop academically, advance their research and professional goals and have the opportunity to gain valuable internship and/or fieldwork experience.

 When launched in 1993, the MAPS program was explicitly designed for mid-career professionals seeking to add to their skills a comprehensive humanities-based understanding of East Asia.
 Since then, the program has attracted students with a wide variety of interests and from a wide range of backgrounds.
-Anyone with a strong interest in Asia and a desire to engage with the ideas, issues, and events that have shaped — and continue to shape — the peoples, cultures, and nations of the Asia Pacific ought to consider the MAPS program, especially those whose interest in Asia blossomed after they had already completed their undergraduate degree.
-MAPS is unique in that the program specifically accommodates students who did not prepare to study Asia at the graduate level while they earned their BA degrees.
+Anyone with a strong interest in and a desire to engage with the ideas, issues, and events that have shaped — and continue to shape — the peoples, cultures, and nations of the Asia Pacific ought to consider the MAPS program, especially those whose interests in this area blossomed after they had already completed their undergraduate degree.
+MAPS is unique in that the program specifically accommodates students who did not prepare to study the Asia Pacific at the graduate level while they earned their BA degrees.

 We are looking for an essay that addresses the following topics: your interest and familiarity with our program; what you hope to gain through pursuit of the degree; and what you feel you can contribute to the program.
 Overall, your essay helps the graduate program understand your communication skills.
 Graduate-level study requires not only the absorption of information and ideas, but also your own development of ideas and information and their expression to your classmates and professors on a regular basis.

-Although the program does not require an academic background in Asian Studies — and some of our students do not have such a background — everyone brings a strong interest in some Asian countries or topics and have probably done a fair amount of Asia-related reading before enrollment in the program.
-Your strong interest in Asia is an essential prerequisite for success (and enjoyment!) in the MAPS program.
-Our students complete undergraduate course work with a focus on the Asia Pacific or discover their passion for the study of Asia after they completed their undergraduate studies.
+Although the program does not require an academic background in Asian Studies — and some of our students do not have such a background — everyone brings a strong interest in some Asian Pacific countries or topics and have probably done a fair amount of relevant reading before enrollment in the program.
+Your strong interest in the Asia Pacific is an essential prerequisite for success (and enjoyment!) in the MAPS program.
+Our students complete undergraduate course work with a focus on the Asia Pacific or discover their passion for this discipline after they completed their undergraduate studies.

 In effect, yes.
-If you come to the program with at least a high intermediate competence in an Asian language (either native or learned) it may allow you to avoid further language study.
-All MAPS students, however, must demonstrate fourth semester or above language proficiency by graduation; such proficiency can be shown through previous coursework, an online test, and/or an interview by a USF faculty member.
+If you come to the program with at least a high intermediate competence in an Asian and/or Pacific language (either native or learned) it may allow you to fulfill our language requirement.
+All MAPS students, however, must demonstrate fourth semester or above language proficiency by graduation; such proficiency can be shown through previous coursework, an online test, and/or an interview by a USF faculty member or outside evaluator approved by the program.
 Please see Program Details for more information.